ben/ben.github.com/_drafts/highfive.md

 So we're taking some of those social cues and automating them.
 That's great for ops stuff, but what else is it good for?
 What other kinds of social activities can we automate?
-What if we automated something like saying "thanks"?
+What about things that *aren't* engineering?

+First of all, what would that even mean?
+Well, we know that when you automate something, it becomes a tad less personal.
+A great example of this is Facebook's birthday reminders.
+Not only does it tell you that your friend is having a birthday, it gives you a handy tool to wish them a "HBD" with so little effort it's almost insulting **not** to do it.
+The downside of this is that getting a "HBD" is pretty meaningless.
+It takes less effort than a card, an email, a phone call, or even a text message, so it ranks lower than all of those on the scale of personal-ness.

+But the upside of this is you gain power.
+Facebook helps you remember more of your friends' birthdays, without even trying to.
+It also lets you do a showy public "HBD," in a way that wasn't really possible before.

+So we need something that doesn't become meaningless by being slightly less personal, and allows us to do something that wasn't possible (or practical) before.
+Something like a high-five.

+## High Five

-And so the the `highfive` plugin came to pass:
+And so the the `highfive` plugin came to pass.

 ![](/images/chatops/!highfive.gif)

-Several things are happening here that may not be totally clear if you've never used Slack before:
+Several things are happening here that may not be totally clear if you've never used Slack or Hubot before:

-1. David executed a command.
+1. David executes a command.
 We have our robot configured to listen for things starting with a "!".
-1. Gort pasted in the URL of a GIF, which Slack loads and plays for everyone.
+1. Gort pastes in the URL of a GIF, which Slack loads and plays for everyone.
-1. Gort included `@channel` in the text of the post, which sends a notification to everyone in the room.
+1. Gort includes `@channel` in the text of the post, which sends a notification to everyone in the room.
 Their computers and phones make a noise, drawing everyone's attention to this moment.
-1. **A $25 Amazon gift card has been sent to Kimberly at the company's expense.**
+1. **A $25 Amazon gift card is sent to Kimberly at the company's expense.**

-That last one is kind of interesting.
+The first three things in that list are similar to a real-life high-five.
+That last one, though – that would be pretty tricky to pull off without the magic of technology.
 Making this a Gort plugin means that anyone can send anyone a "thanks!" with a monetary gift attached, in a very public way.

-You can imagine there are some limits imposed here, but surprisingly few; the visibility of this action lends it a certain *gravitas*, and nobody seems to want to mess with that.
+You're probably thinking this must be limited in some way, and you'd be right, but there are surprisingly few; the visibility of this action lends it a certain *gravitas*, and nobody seems to want to mess with that.

 ## What Happened Next

 (TODO)

+This has already yielded some interesting results, and we're only in our first month with it.
+We're looking forward to seeing how it plays out over a longer period of time, and whether other teams think it's useful enough to steal.

-## How It Works
+## Epilogue: How It Works

-The Hubot plugin is [completely open-source](highfive).
+We've released the `hubot-tangocard-highfive` plugin into the wild, and it's [completely open-source](highfive).
-The code you'll find there has a few jobs:

-* Parse the command to tell if there's a monetary part of the reward.
-* Send messages to the chat service.
-* Order gift cards using the [Tango Card API](tango).
-* Log gift card orders to a Google spreadsheet.
+Basically it just ties together a few APIs (a few Slack tricks, the [Tango Card API](tango) for the gift cards, and a Google spreadsheet for logging transactions) behind a pretty simplistic UI.

 Much of this is made pretty easy by the thriving ecosystem around [Node](node) and [Hubot](hubot), so it's only fitting that we make this available for anyone to use.
 If you end up using it at your company, [let me know](https://twitter.com/benstraub)!